Spencer Alexander Skinner

 My original plan was to go to a university in the South West, I had been set on going there for the past 3 years, I secured myself a conditional offer to go and study EEE.
 Unfortunately (or fortunately, depends on how you look at it) I didn’t achieve the grades I needed for the conditional, I came out of college with ABBB, so Bristol had already retracted the offer.
-As soon as I found, I started the frantic search for a good university with clearing places to study EEE, I ended up applying to various ones up and down the country.
+As soon as I found out, I started the frantic search for a good university with clearing places to study EEE, I ended up applying to various ones up and down the country.
 I got offered places by all of the universities, but I ended up going for Surrey as it was more geared towards what I wanted to study.
-My end goal is to work on satellites and other space systems, Surrey is somewhat well known for their ventures into space.
-In addition to this the support offered by Surrey University to me as a clearing student was brilliant, I came in on a clearing open day, got a quick campus tour and an accommodation tour, the university also guaranteed student accommodation to clearing students.
+My end goal is to work on satellites and other space systems and Surrey is somewhat well known for their ventures into space.
+In addition, the support offered by Surrey University to me as a clearing student was brilliant, I came in on a clearing open day and got a quick campus tour and an accommodation tour.
+The university also guaranteed student accommodation to clearing students.

 Had you done any research on clearing or courses before results day?